 Tolerance of those with different faiths and beliefs

-Our Equalities Policy ensures that people of all religious beliefs, genders, ethnicities, abilities or any other differences are offered the same opportunities to thrive at our school.
+Our Equalities Policy helps to ensure that people of all religious beliefs, genders, ethnicities, abilities or any other differences are offered the opportunities they need to thrive at our school.
+Rather than merely tolerating the faiths and beliefs of others, children are taught to celebrate differences.

-During PATHS lessons and through our restorative approach to dealing with behavioural issues, children learn to accept and embrace difference and to understand how individuals feel by exploring emotional literacy.
+During PATHS/PSHE lessons and through our restorative approach to dealing with behavioural issues, children learn to accept and embrace difference and to understand how individuals feel by exploring emotional literacy.
 This work crosses all potential barriers of faith and religion.
 Supporting this, children’s RE lessons enable them to develop a growing understanding of different cultures and beliefs.
-The more children learn about religions, the more likely they are to understand different people’s motivations and feelings, thereby enabling them to be more tolerant of those cultures and beliefs that differ from their own.
+The more children learn about religions, the more likely they are to understand different people’s motivations and feelings, thereby enabling them to celebrate those cultures and beliefs that differ from their own.

 Rule of Law